 So we’ve told you a little bit about us and what we’re into.
 But mostly we want to tell you that we’re really excited that you’re considering joining our team and we look forward to having a chat & getting to know you better.

-If you’re wondering what our company is like before you shoot us an email, here’s a little Eco book of culture to give you a sense of the way things are done around here.
+If you’re wondering what our company is like before you shoot us an email, check out our book of culture below to get a sense of the way things are done around here.
 So take a look and see if this sounds like you.

 If you think this could be your next move, drop us a line with your resume and say hello.
-All hellos can be sent to email@example.com
+Or say hello at email@example.com

 Just a few of the perks